MatSim91/Milestone-Project-4-The-Hangar/README.md

     - Used to check and validate all JavaScript code to check for any typos or errors.

 3. [Google Fonts](https://fonts.google.com/)
-    - Google fonts was used to import the
+    - Google fonts was used to import the Oxygen font.

 4. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.